‘the engine shed’

 Consequently Deborah has worked alongside female train driver from Tanfield Railway’s only female train driver Angela Pickering, shadowing her on the ‘Twizell’ recording sounds

-Deborah has also partnered with Linlithgow String Orchestra, and director Bill jones in the creation of this piece, sponsored by Making Music Adopt a Music Creator, Creative Scotland and PRS Foundation.
+Deborah has also partnered with Linlithgow String Orchestra, and director Bill jones in the creation of this piece, sponsored by Making Music Adopt a Music Creator and PRS Foundation.

 Beyond the industrial, the composition will explore the wider legacy of the railway: its role in the Industrial Revolution, its environmental impact, and its musical influence, particularly on jazz, rhythm, and blues.